Translate

 -snip-

 This article includes the full spelling of the derogatory referent that is commonly known as "the n word".
-I've chosen to use the incomplete spelling "N__" or "N__s" for that derogatory referent.
-The beginning "n" for these referents are sometimes spelled in this article with a lower case "n".
+I've chosen to use the incomplete spelling "Ni-ger"* or "Ni-gers"* for that derogatory referent.
+Although the use of lower case "n" for that word is considered offensive now, I've retained the lower case "n" spelling that the author of this article used.

 ARTICLE EXCERPT: UNCLE DAVE MACON: A STUDY IN REPERTOIRE